-Upon finalization of this plan, partnership communities will be asked to pass a resolution of support for the Whetstone Creek Balanced Growth Plan.
-If over 75 percent of communities in the Whetstone Creek Watershed (by number of communities, population, and land area) pass resolutions of support for the Whetstone Creek Balanced Growth Plan, the WCPP can seek endorsement from the state.
+Upon finalization of this plan and the associated Priority Area maps, all of the partnership communities will be asked to pass a resolution to adopt the Walnut Creek Balanced Growth Plan.
+If over 75 percent of communities in the Walnut Creek Watershed (by number of communities, population, and land area) adopt the Walnut Creek Balanced Growth Plan, the WCPP can seek endorsement from the Ohio Water Resources Council.
 If the plan receives state endorsement, all participating communities will be eligible for special state incentives that have been linked to the Balanced Growth Initiative (see Appendix B).
-More detailed information about the population and land area of the Whetstone Creek Watershed planning area by participating jurisdiction is available on page 40.
+More detailed information about the population and land area of the Walnut Creek Watershed by participating jurisdiction is available in the Recommendations section beginning on page 44.